sanhaus/control-panel.en/help/api/using/managing-geographical-units.md

 The **geoUnitBase** endpoint lets you interact with Geographical units, enabling you, for example, to update their attributes or update a profile's Geographcal unit.

+>[!CAUTION]
+>
-<aside class="warning">The Geographical unit feature has been deprecated with the Campaign Standard 18.7 release.
+>The Geographical unit feature has been deprecated with the Campaign Standard 18.7 release.
 As a result, new Campaign Standard instances, as well as existing instances with no geographical units created, cannot have this capability implemented starting the 18.7 release.
-For more on this, refer to the <a href="https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html">Deprecated features</a> page.</aside>
+For more on this, refer to the <a href="https://helpx.adobe.com/campaign/kb/acs-deprecated-and-removed-features.html">Deprecated features</a> page.

 The <b>Geographcal unit</b> field is added to a profile when extending the profile resource.
 As a result, remember to always use the <b>profileAndServicesExt</b> endpoint to interact with Geographical units.
 For more on the profile's resource extension, refer to the [Campaign documentation](https://helpx.adobe.com/campaign/standard/administration/using/organizational-units.html#partitioning-profiles).